Exploring the Parables of Jesus

 28th October, 10 am to 4 pm.

-Life is increasingly ambiguous, volatile and uncertain, and it’s easy to feel over-whelmed by its pressures and demands.
-In this session you will learn simple practices, grounded in both contemporary neuroscience, and spiritual wisdom, that can help you to cope with more grace.
+Life is increasingly ambiguous, volatile and uncertain, and it’s easy to feel over-whelmed by its pressures.
+In this session you will learn simple practices, grounded in both contemporary neuroscience, and spiritual wisdom, that can help you to cope with life’s demands with more grace.

 Revd David Nash and readers